SergioCantera/power-siero-blog/README.md

-# Simple Astro Blog built with Astro and Cosmic
+# Power Siero Blog built with Astro and Cosmic

 To build this app, we’re going to use the following technologies: